 Why does God send people to hell?Hell is the default destination for humanity.
 Because we fall short of God's standard (this is called sin) we cannot dwell in His presence (Matthew 25:41–46; Romans 6:23).
 This is hell.

 We are all created to exist eternally.
 It is up to us, our choice, whether to remain in rebellion to God and suffer eternal separation from Him (hell), or choose His way to avoid hell and live with Him eternally (heaven).

 Hell was initially prepared for Satan and the angels who followed him in rebellion, but people who fail to choose salvation will be found there, too (Matthew 25:41; Romans 6:23).

-However, as God is just, He is also full of mercy.
+As God is just, He is also full of mercy.
 Because of His character of mercy, and His love for people, He designed a way for people to avoid hell.
 He sent His Son, Jesus Christ to take our punishment for us (Ephesians 2:8–9; Romans 6:23; 10:9; John 3:16–18).
 When we accept Jesus' sacrifice on the cross as a substitute for our own (1 Peter 2:24), believe His statements about His divinity, and agree with Him about our sin, we can avoid hell.
 More than that, we can receive true life (John 10:10; Romans 6:23).

 Who will go to hell?

 Why are so many repulsed by the idea of eternal damnation?

 How can I be sure that when I die I will go to heaven?